NHSDigital/record-a-vaccination-guidance/app/logging-in.md

 To access the service, go to [NHS Record a vaccination](https://www.ravs.england.nhs.uk) and select **Log in**.

-Then choose how you want to log in.
-All users can log in securely with Okta.
-Pharmacy users can also log in with their pharmacy IT system if it is listed on the Log in page.
+Then choose how you want to log in:

+* all users can log in securely with Okta
+* pharmacy users can also log in with their pharmacy IT system if it is listed on the Log in page

 ## Logging in with Okta